Applied Linguistics and TESOL MA

 Careers

-This course aims to enhance students’ value to employers in a variety of professional arenas, but particularly in areas related to learning and teaching in of languages and applied linguistics.
+This course aims to enhance students’ value to employers in a variety of professional arenas, but particularly in areas related to learning and teaching of languages and applied linguistics.

 We'll help you do this by providing you with the tools to further your knowledge and expertise in the field of language learning and, therefore, strengthen your teaching practice in the classroom.
 You'll develop critical awareness of developments on foreign language teaching and explore the fundamental issues around language, language learning and language teaching.